What is BNPL (Buy Now, Pay Later) and How Does It Drive Revenue?

 What is Buy Now, Pay Later (BNPL)?

-In fact, the MEA buy now pay later market generated a revenue of USD 648.4 million in 2023, with $15.67 billion in value expected in the Middle East alone for 2024 — projected to grow to USD 255.43 billion by 2034, at a CAGR of 32.20%.
+In fact, the MEA BNPL for business market generated a revenue of USD 648.4 million in 2023, with $15.67 billion in value expected in the Middle East alone for 2024 — projected to grow to USD 255.43 billion by 2034, at a CAGR of 32.20%.

 How BNPL Works